Girls hand holding an apple

 • Participating programs provide meals according to the nutrition standards set by the USDA ensuring that children in care receive balanced, nutritious meals and snacks.

-• Studies show that children in CCFP receive meals that are superior to those served to children in comparable child care setting without CCFP
+• Studies show that children in CACFP receive meals that are superior to those served to children in comparable child care setting without CACFP

-• New research shows that CCFP reduces food insecurity, thus helping families protect children against hunger.
+• New research shows that CACFP reduces food insecurity, thus helping families protect children against hunger.

-• Research has demonstrated CCFP’s clear role in helping to assure good nutrition and high quality, affordable child care.
+• Research has demonstrated CACFP’s clear role in helping to assure good nutrition and high quality, affordable child care.
 The program is a well-documented success.

-• Research cites participation in CCFP as one of the factors influencing quality care.
+• Research cites participation in CACFP as one of the factors influencing quality care.

 Location

-Participation is open to child care providers located in Caledonia, Chittenden, Essex, Lamoille, Orange, Orleans, Washington, and Windsor Counties.
+Participation is open to child care providers located in Caledonia, Chittenden, Essex, Franklin, Grand Isle, Lamoille, Orange, Orleans, Washington, and Windsor Counties.

 What Participants Have to Say